Matthew-Dove/Std.Out/README.md

 stdout ld --key appname --action action_name

 --key | -k: The name of the configuration in app settings, that defines the data sources to load from.
---action | -a: The name of the action to load (taken by some service), along with the source keys: app, env, and user settings.
+--action | -a: The name of the action to load correlation data from.
 ```

 **Query**